ScriptsForData/dpress/README.md

 ```
 For distros like Arch or Debian the script will detect automatically the os to use the correct package manager.
 Only for Mac you must to use `-mac` argument in script call.

->	`Note:` remember to give permitions to `requirements.sh` before to try to execute.
+>	Remember to give permitions to `requirements.sh` before to try to execute.

 ## How to use :ringed_planet: